edgedb/edgedb/docs/internals/protocol/typedesc.rst

 A *decoder* is used to decode data from EdgeDB native format to data types native to the driver.

+There is one special type with *type id* of zero:
+``00000000-0000-0000-0000-000000000000``.
+The describe result of this type contains zero *blocks*.
+It's used when a statement returns no meaningful results, e.g. the ``CREATE DATABASE example`` statement.

 Set Descriptor
 ==============